TrampolineRTOS/trampoline/examples/cortex/armv7em/stm32f303/Nucleo-32/serial/README.md

-# Blink example
+# Serial example

-This application is a simple example using the serial communication over the USB
+This application is a simple periodic example wich toggles the green led (LD3 - pin 13) of the board and sends a charcter string on the serial line.
+Have a look into "serial.oil" file.

 The SystemCounter is at 1ms.

-The serial library should be declared in the .oil file, with the size (in bytes) of the 2 buffers (TX and RX).
-If any buffers is set to 0, no buffer is used and the related interrupt is not enabled.
+The serial library should be declared in the .oil file, with the size (in bytes) of the TX buffer (should not be set to 0!)

 ```
       LIBRARY = serial {